Tokunaga-X/terminial-on-broswer/README.md

 ## TODO

 - ~~create layout~~
-- make it can run command
+- make it running
 - support more command
-- make it support chinese
+- make it support Chinese